1. What is a balanced fund?

-All the mutual funds with an equity exposure of 65% or more on an average are treated as equity asset class for taxation purpose.
+All the mutual funds with an equity exposure of 65% or more on an average are treated as an equity asset class for taxation purpose.
 So the short-term capital gains meaning the gains booked with one year of the equity-oriented hybrid funds are taxed at 15%.
-If these funds are held for a period more than 12 months, their long-term capital gains are taxed at 10% if the gains booked exceed Rs.
-1 lakh (as per the latest budget of 2018).
+If these funds are held for a period more than 12 months, their long-term capital gains are taxed at 10% if the gains booked exceed Rs 1 lakh (as per the latest Budget of 2018).

-Since debt-oriented funds are treated as debt funds only, the long-term capital gains tax is applicable if the fund is held for 36 months or more.
-The Short-term capital gains are taxed at 20% with indexation benefits.
+Since the debt-oriented funds are treated as debt funds only, the long-term capital gains tax is applicable if the fund is held for 36 months or more.
+The short-term capital gains are taxed at 20% with indexation benefits.
 Indexation allows investors to be taxed on returns over and above the inflation rate by adjusting the purchase price of the securities for inflation.
-In other words, equity-oriented hybrid funds have a clear tax advantage over debt funds despite having considerably low-risk.
+In other words, the equity-oriented hybrid funds have a clear tax advantage over debt funds despite having low-risk considerably.

 Stocks / Mutual Funds - Capital Gains Tax Rates